alterNERDtive/EDDiscovery-wiki/How-EDDiscovery-Works.md

 If you already have a commander, the current commander chosen is not changed.

 The journal entries in the file are then associated with a commander.
 You won't see them unless you've selected that commander.
-Use the settings page to see which commanders you have.
+Use the [settings page](Using the Settings Page) to see which commanders you have.
+Use the [history page](Using the History Page) to change the commander.

 # Reading old pre 2.2 log files.